altruizim101/CouponAnal/README.md

 - Data Visualization >> https://github.com/altruizim101/CouponAnal

 ## (Data Understanding)
 I reveiwed features and attributes of the data, using Pandas tool and its functions.
-I loaded the data using: data.head(), data.sample(), ...
+I loaded data and reviewed summary of data content using the pandas methods: data.head(), data.info(), data.sample(), data.shape()...

 ## (Data Preparation)